Takashiidobe/notes/src/books/game-programming-patterns/state.md

 }
 ```

-If the two states interact with each other, you\'ll need to sprinkle in
+If the two states interact with each other, you'll need to sprinkle in
 some `ifs` here and there, but it works.

 ## Hierarchical State Machines